mapup/toll-for-route-from-mapping-service-tomtom/README.md

 You can specify "departure_time" as DateTime (string) or Timestamp (number) to provide you with most accurate toll rates based on time of day/week/month/year

 ### All types of toll systems
-Support for Barrier , Ticket System or Distance based tolling
+Support for Barrier, Ticket System and Distance based tolling

 ### Support for [other mapping services](https://github.com/mapup)
-[See the Mapping services list](https://github.com/mapup/toll-tomtom/wiki/Mapping-platforms-supported-by-TollGuru) for all mapping platforms supported. you can edit the **source** argument to send polyline from another mapping service.
+[See the Mapping services list](https://github.com/mapup/toll-tomtom/wiki/Mapping-platforms-supported-by-TollGuru) for all mapping platforms supported.
+You can edit the **source** argument to send polyline from another mapping service.

 ### [Support for trucks based on height, weight, harardous goods, etc.](https://github.com/mapup/toll-tomtom/wiki/Supported-trucking-parameter-in-TollGuru)
 You can receive tolls based on vehicle height, weight etc., while calculating toll: "truckType","shippedHazardousGoods","tunnelCategory","truckRestrictionPenalty" and [more](https://github.com/mapup/toll-tomtom/wiki/Supported-trucking-parameter-in-TollGuru).